Fibria Celulose SAFind Ratings Reports

 |Return on Equity||7.44||12.03|

 |Institutional Own %||n/a||n/a|

 HOLD.
-The current P/E ratio is negative, which has no meaningful value in the assessment of premium or discount valuation, it simply displays that the company has negative earnings.
-For additional comparison, its price-to-book ratio of 1.76 indicates a discount versus the S&P 500 average of 2.84 and a discount versus the industry average of 3.08.
+FIBRIA CELULOSE SA's P/E ratio indicates a premium compared to an average of 24.74 for the Paper & Forest Products industry and a premium compared to the S&P 500 average of 24.25.
+Conducting a second comparison, its price-to-book ratio of 2.46 indicates a discount versus the S&P 500 average of 3.15 and a premium versus the industry average of 2.44.
 The price-to-sales ratio is well above both the S&P 500 average and the industry average, indicating a premium.
-The valuation analysis reveals that, FIBRIA CELULOSE SA seems to be trading at a premium to investment alternatives within the industry.
+Upon assessment of these and other key valuation criteria, FIBRIA CELULOSE SA proves to trade at a premium to investment alternatives within the industry.